Close

 This funding aims to help deliver good guiding, whatever that may look like in your area.

-Thanks to funding from Girlguiding Scotland and The Gannochy Trust, the Good Guiding Fund will re-open again for round 6 between 19 January 2026 and 1 March 2026.
+Thanks to funding from Girlguiding Scotland and The Gannochy Trust, the Good Guiding Fund will re-open again between 19 January 2026 and 1 March 2026.

 Units, districts and divisions can apply either for a £500 grant toward an international trip involving girls or up to £500 across 3 of the following categories: